 This theatre is well built for showcasing comedies and musicals and has been host to some of West End’s most loved productions.
 Some of the notable shows that have played here include ‘They Way of an Eagle’, ‘Magnolia Street’, ‘One Man, Two Guvnors’, ‘Sunset Boulevard’, ‘My Fair Lady’, ‘Me and My Girl’, and ‘Chicago’.
-Currently the theatre plays host to 'Waitress' the musical.
+Currently the theatre plays host to 'Back To The Future' the play.

 Address: Strand, London WC2R 0NS, UK

 Seating Capacity: 1498

 Seating Chart: Check out the Adelphi Theatre London Seating Plan here.

 Back To The Future